Syknapse/node_ts/README.md

 # Todo app (full stack)

-A full stack todo app with AWS Dynamo database, TypeScript Node.js backend, and React + Webpack + TypeScript for the frontend
+A full stack todo app with AWS Dynamo database, TypeScript, Node.js backend, and React + Webpack + TypeScript for the frontend.

+## Features

+- Create todos and save them to Dynamo database permanently.
+- Toggle completeness state
+- Edit todo text
+- Delete todo
+- Undo last delete within a short time limit
+- Snackbar notifications inform user of success
+- Fully responsive

 ## Run

 Install project with `npm install`

+IMPORTANT: project will not work without the environment variables installed locally

 Start TypeScript compiler watch mode `npx tsc -w` or `npm run watch` (this will create the /dist if it doesn't exist, which backend needs)